Squamous-cell carcinoma of the thyroid: Diagnosis

 Squamous-cell carcinoma of the thyroid is biologically aggressive malignant neoplasm which is associated with rapid growth of neck mass followed by infiltration of thyroid-adjacent structures.

 Patients usually demonstrate dysphagia, dyspnea and voice changes, as well as local pain in the neck.

-Fine-needle aspiration cytology

-Ultrasound-guided fine-needle aspiration should be performed for verification of SCT.

-Radiological examination

-There are no specific radiological tests for SCT verification.
-However these tests might be useful for identification of tumor borders and in planning of surgery.

-Markers

-Immunohistochemistry is performed as additional test.
-The strong positive expression of cytokeratin 19 was shown in primary SCT, and negative in metastatic SCT.
+The tools required to diagnosis primary squamous cell carcinoma of the thyroid are panendoscopy, CT-Scan or PET-CT and immunohistological analysis.

 Treatment

-Thyroidectomy and neck dissection show good results in early stages of SCT.
+Thyroidectomy and neck dissection show good results in early stages of squamous-cell carcinoma of the thyroid.
 However, due to highly aggressive phenotype, surgical treatment is not always possible.
-The SCT is a radioiodine-refractory tumor.
+It refractive to radioiodine treatment.
 Radiotherapy might be effective in certain cases, resulting in relatively better survival rate and quality of life.
 Vincristine, doxorubicin and bleomycin are used for adjuvant chemotherapy, but their effects are not good enough according to publications.

 Prognosis

 Squamous-cell carcinoma of the thyroid exhibits a highly aggressive phenotype, thus prognosis of that malignancy is extremely poor.
 The overall survival is less than 1 year in most of cases.